Prime Rate

 Reward Rate Analysis

 I calculate the effective cash back or point value based on typical spending patterns.
-A card advertising “5X points” might only equal 2% back if the points are hard to use.
+A credit card advertising “5X points” might only equal 2% back if the points are hard to use.

 Fee Impact

 Annual fees aren’t evil, but they need justification.
-I only recommend fee cards when the extra rewards clearly outweigh the cost.
+I only recommend fee credit cards when the extra rewards clearly outweigh the cost.

 Real-World Usability